ska-telescope/developer.skatelescope.org/src/policies/ska-testing-policy-and-strategy.rst

   are updated in the team's backlog, and the original bug-report owner is notified as well, who may decide to close the bug, to keep it open, or to change it.

+We strongly recommend that each bug, when dealt with, has at least an automated (unit, integration, system, BDD) test replicating its failure.
+Such tests should be included in regression tests and can be used to demonstrate that the bug has been eventually fixed (**confirmation test**).
+There can be motivated exceptions to this rule, in cases where the cost of doing so would be prohibitive or simply not worthwhile.

-Logging occurs in JIRA by adding a new issue of type Bug to the product backlog and prioritized by the Product Owner in the same way other story/enabler/spike work is managed.
+Logging of bugs occurs in JIRA by adding a new issue of type Bug to the product backlog and prioritized by the Product Owner in the same way other story/enabler/spike work is managed.
 The issue type Defect should not be used, as it is meant to indicate a deviation from SKA requirements.